 Release the Psoas and health pelvic floor

-Not only will releasing the psoas ease tension in your body and pelvic floor it will also bring some peace to a restless anxious mind.
-You may think this is a bit far fetched but please give it a try and find some relief as I have.
+You may think this is a bit far fetched but please give it a try and find some

-The Psoas trigger points are shown on the diagram below
+The Psoas trigger points are shown on the diagram

-and I've also added a useful image on locating the psoas
+and I've also added a useful image on locating

 Technique